 > 26 m

-In our building model we enriched the building footprint from OpenStreetMap for the city of Vienna with the mean height of the specified category.
+In our building model we enriched the building footprint from OpenStreetMap for the city of Vienna with the average height of the specified category.

 In total we computed two coverage predictions for each research area.
-The first uses the transmitter location, the transmitter power and the digital elevation model.
+The first uses the transmitter’s location, transmitter’s power and the digital elevation model.
 The second, enhances the first one by additionally using the building model on top of the elevation model.

 We will later discuss the differences and benefits of the three – Voronoi, Cellular planning, Cellular planning with buildings – cell area estimation methods.

-Besides modeling the environment for the coverage area prediction we also need a representation of the environment in which the subscriber is moving.
-In our case we need additionally information to narrow down the users location.
-Most important is a model of the road network on which the subscriber moves.
-Since individuals move on predefined ways our framework focuses on ways, paths and streets.
+Besides modeling the environment for the coverage area prediction, we also need a representation of the environment in which the subscriber is moving.
+In our case we need additional information to narrow down the user’s location.
+The most important is a model of the road network on which the subscriber moves.
+Since individuals move on predefined ways, our framework focuses on ways, paths and streets.
 The road network we are using is obtained from OpenStreetMap and freely available.
 OpenStreetMap covers almost all ways and additionally provides other information such as the maximum allowed speed which is later used to validate and adapt the velocity estimation.

-As of now the framework knows the road network on which the subscriber can move and the coverage area of the cell sites.
+As of now, the framework knows the road network on which the subscriber can move and the coverage area of the cell sites.
 However, the location inside the borders of the cell site is still unknown.
-The location within the cell site is an important figure for estimating the trajectory, in particular its start and end position.
+The location within the cell site is an important figure for estimating the trajectory, in particular its start and end positions.
 To further enhance the localization of the subscriber within the cell site we are using population density and land use information.
-These informations allow the framework to restrict the subscribers location by defining areas, in which it is unlikely that a subscriber starts or ends his journey.
+This information allows the framework to restrict the subscriber’s location by defining areas, in which it is unlikely that a subscriber starts or ends his journey.
 The European Environment Agency (EEA) provides both population density and CORINE land cover maps.
 The population density map and the CORINE land cover map both have a spatial resolution of 100 meter.
 Therefore, each pixel covers 100 by 100 meters.
-We will later discuss how this information was used to estimate the users start and end position.
+We will later discuss how this information was used to estimate the users start and end positions.

 Subscriber Mobility Estimation

-In the following section, we will delineate the approach used to estimated the subscribers’ mobility and is based on work which has been presented at the European Modeling Symposium 2013 .
-Here we will explain how the transformation of the input dataset such as subscriber information, coverage prediction, population and land use information into movement trajectories of the subscriber is done.
+In the following section we will delineate the approach used to estimate the subscribers’ mobility.
+It is based on work which has been presented at the European Modeling Symposium 2013 .
+Here we will explain how the input dataset, such as subscriber’s information, coverage prediction, population and land use information is transformed into subscriber’s movement trajectories.
 In particular, handover updates are used to locate the subscriber and derive its velocity.
-Since that we improved the trajectory generation with new coverage predictions and handover point estimations.
+Since that, we improved the trajectory generation with new coverage predictions and handover point estimations.
 Additionally we integrated an approach to derive the subscribers’ velocity from handover updates.

-The general idea is that we have samples of the subscribers trajectory.
+The general idea is that we have samples of the subscriber’s trajectory.
 At discrete times we know that the user has entered the coverage area of new cell site due to a handover event.
 We also know that the user started and ended his journey within the first and the last cell site respectively.
-Still missing, however, is an estimation of a route that traverses each of the cell sites and a location – handover position – to each of the discrete time points to derive the subscribers’ velocity.
+Still missing, however, is an estimation of a route that traverses each of the cell sites and a location (handover position) to each of the discrete time points, to derive the subscribers’ velocity.

 Estimating the Subscribers Path